hzeller/timg/README.md

 # If you want to include video decoding, install these additional libraries
 brew install ffmpeg

+# If you want to add OpenSlide images support
+brew install openslide

 brew install pandoc  # If you want to recreate the man page
 ```